Keyboard shortcuts

 end

-The speaker_talk_joins table should include a source_campaign_id column (nullable) to track which campaign materialized each speaker assignment.
+The speaker_talk_joins table already includes a source_campaign_id column to track which campaign materialized each speaker assignment.

 Cohort (Rosterable Implementation)